adam-lafontaine/Cpp_Utilities/readme.md

 * imgui_start
     * Starting code for an application using Dear Imgui
-    * Currently only setup for Windows
+    * Windows (DX12)
+    * SDL2
+    * Sample app that accepts user input and modifies state in the background

 * leak_check
     * Check for memory leaks using Visual Studio